earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 > This well-measured balance may well be clear at a single glance, but we can discover no order or rule lying at the root of this delicacy of measure; it was achieved intuitively and it is a “meeting of feeling” that would disappear with the difference of a mere inch.
 194§

 Our examples can be further multiplied since as Watsuji writes, "This characteristic can be discovered also in the No, in the tea-ceremony and in Kabuki, all of them arts born of a "meeting of feel- ing·'."
-197§
+197§ Why does Watsuji emphasize the importance of asymmetry to the meeting point of feeling?
+A naïve reading is that the blank spaces in one's garden, painting, and so forth represent "emptiness."
+William Lafleur considers this interpretation of Watsuji in "Buddhist Emptiness in the Ethics and Aesthetics of Watsuji Tetsurō," but rejects it:

 > Exactly what he means here by 'the moment of negation' is the critical point.
 My argument will be that he does not simply mean that these arts have as a characteristic of them what is sometimes called 'negative expression' -
 > that is, the prolonged silences and empty spaces that can be found in them.
 That is, they do not simply provide uswith some kind of aesthetic embodi mentofjno'v,theNihil,orontologicalnegation.Watsuji,Ithink,hasamore
 > sophisticated view and in it themeaning of 'negation' is intimately linked to the notion of emptiness as co-dependent origination.

->
->
+The more sophisticated view that Watsuji is trying to express is, according to Lafluer, about the dynamism of emptiness:

 > If we ask how this advances our understanding of Buddhist emptiness, we need at the outset to reject an interpretation which recommends itself as obvious but is, in fact,wrong andmisleading.
 As was suggested above, we may not identify emptiness with some kind of non-being which has been reified and now hasmanaged tobemirrored by and through blank spaces on an artist's canvas.
 Such an interpretation would not only involve a facile mimeticism but would also involve a fundamental misunderstanding of the meaning of emptiness.
 ForWatsuji's point about the void on the canvas is not that it
 > makes palpable and concrete something metaphysical called 'non-being' but that it operates tomake possible a series of relationships and reciprocities.

->
->
+Sakai criticized Watsuji's emptiness as "reductive" of the subject, but the use of emptiness in Japanese art shows that the meaning of emptiness is just the opposite of reduction.
+Emptiness overflows in value, filling the garden or canvas, etc. with life.
+Hence, Lafluer argues, the real meaning of rejecting symmetry lies in the mutuality of relations with others.
+A father and son, for example, §§§

 > But then why does the art so conspicuously avoid and reject any repre sentation through symmetry?
 The reason is, f think, that inWatsuji's view co-dependence is dynamic and multiple rather than static and single.
 In formal symmetry the balance and reciprocity is limited to the single and exact counterpart of a line, angle, or whatever.
 The observer can always designate theformal counterpart.
 But in the notion of emptiness there is reciprocity between forms and entities which are in no way mirror-images
 > of each other.
 The mutuality is total even between rocks and moss, what is vast and what isminuscule.
 This mutuality is also open-ended and multiple.
 Surely it isone forwhich the formalized and objectified balance achieved in
 > 'symmetry' is inadequate.3

-Lafleur on Watsuji’s aesthetics
-- The point of asymmetry isn’t “empty spaces→emptiness, derrrr”; it’s that there’s a relation of harmony in the dynamic meeting of spirit for the elements.
-A parent ≠ a child, but there can be no parents without children and vice-versa.
-The moss and stone aren’t the same thing but they are dynamic expressions of the same spirit in the same place.
 - Hence the criticism Mayeda makes is kinda baffling.
 - Sakai at 113--4 talks about “symmetrical reciprocity” but I can’t tell why.

-samsara is really nirvana; heijou sin kore ze miti

-Be clearer about the descriptive project vs. the normative project.
-How we do it, vs. how we ought to do it.
 ####The interconnection of subjects in _renga_
   - Importance of community, context§